kablamo/mvp.kablamo.org/page/essentials/try-catch/index.markdown

 [Syntax::Keyword::Try](https://metacpan.org/pod/Syntax::Keyword::Try) is the
 perhaps the best way to handle exceptions in Perl.
+As always there are trade offs and it depends on your goals and preferences.

-It adds `try` and `catch` keywords to Perl.
+Syntax::Keyword::Try adds `try` and `catch` keywords to Perl.
 It has no dependencies and plays nicely with perltidy and perlcritic.
-However, its 2.6 times slower than `eval()` and its not included in the Perl core so you will need to install it.
+However, it is 2.6 times slower than `eval()` and it's not included in the Perl core so you will need to install it.

 <div class="tip">
     <div class="tip-title">Alternate<br>Solutions</div>
     <div class="tip-content" style="margin-left:6rem">
-        Several modules exist on MetaCPAN which add try/catch keywords to Perl.
-        To find out which one is best for you, see <a href="/cpan/exceptions/">Whats the best way to handle exceptions?</a>
+        There is more than one way to handle exceptions in Perl and several modules on MetaCPAN which add try/catch keywords to Perl.
+To find out which solution is best for you, see <a href="/cpan/exceptions/">Whats the best way to handle exceptions?</a>
     </div>
 </div>

 #### Throwing exceptions
 To throw an exception call `die()`.
-Other languages call it `throw()`, but in Perl its called `die()`.
 If the exception is not caught, an error message is displayed to STDERR and the process exits with a non-zero value.
 Syntax::Keyword::Try doesn't change how exceptions are thrown.

     die "Something bad happened";